 For some time now, the common narrative is that educational achievement in the United States is poor because we don't spend enough on education.
 Yet, we spend more than almost every country that is ahead of the United States in reading, math, and science.
 If it's not the spending, is it time to rethink the system?

-According to the Census Bureau's "Public Education Finances: 2010" report, all education spending in Minnesota (including local, state, and federal expenditures) totaled $10.4 billion for the 2009-2010 school year.
-Total enrollment for that year, according to the Census Bureau, was 801,494.
-That means the average spending per student in Minnesota for 2009-2010 was nearly $13,000:
+According to the Census Bureau's "Public Education Finances: 2011" report, all education spending in Minnesota (including local, state, and federal expenditures) totaled more than $10.4 billion for the 2010-2011 school year.
+Total enrollment for that year, according to the Census Bureau, was 798,891.
+That means the average spending per student in Minnesota for 2010-2011 was over $13,000: